mapbox/mapbox-arkit-ios/README.md

 # The MapboxARKit pod
 pod 'MapboxARKit', :git => 'git@github.com:mapbox/mapbox-arkit-ios.git'

-# The Turf-swift dependency must be installed manually in the client app until it is published
+# The Turf-swift dependency must be installed manually in the client app until the Turf pod is published on CocoaPods
 pod 'Turf-swift', :git => 'git@github.com:mapbox/turf-swift.git'
 ```